-Creates a new document and saves it to the database.
+Create a new document and saves it to the database.

 This is a convenience method to create a new document.
-It will instantiate a new Model from the keyword arguments, call save (), and return the instance.
+It will instantiate a new Model from the keyword arguments, call save(), and return the instance.

-If the model has the required_fields options set, a TypeError will be raised if any of the fields are not provided.
+If the model has the required\fields options set, a TypeError will be raised if any of the fields are not provided.

-- safe (bool.) (optional) Whether to perform the create in safe mode. - fields (kwargs.)
+- safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful. - \\fields (\\kwargs.)
 Keyword arguments to add to the document.